 The results of the ISO Grid reliability analysis indicate that the Generating Facility contributes to overloads under normal, and/or single contingency, and/or multiple contingency conditions.
-A combination of congestion management, Area Deliverability Network Upgrade ("ADNU"), Local Delivery Network Upgrades ("LDNU"), and CRAS/RAS are required to mitigate the power flow impacts of the Generating.
-The RNUs discussed in the Area Report and assigned to the Generating Facility involve:
+A combination of congestion management, Area Deliverability Network Upgrade ("ADNU") and/or Local Delivery Network Upgrades ("LDNU") are required to mitigate the power flow impacts of the Generating.
+For details of the analysis and overload level please refer to the Area Report.
+Refer to Attachment 1 and Attachment 2 for scope and costs information related to these upgrades.